ethereum/consensus-specs/specs/merge/validator.md

 ##### ExecutionPayload

-To obtain an execution payload, a block proposer bulding a block on top of a `state` must take the following actions:
+To obtain an execution payload, a block proposer building a block on top of a `state` must take the following actions:

 1. Set `payload_id = prepare_execution_payload(state, pow_chain, fee_recipient, execution_engine)`, where:
     * `state` is the state object after applying `process_slots(state, slot)` transition to the resulting state of the parent block processing